 What Disneyland Paris Fastpass Rides Should I Target?

 In Walt Disney Studios Park, this is simple.
-Get a Fastpass for Ratatouille ASAP and then grab one for Tower of Terror or Rock 'n' Roller Coaster (whichever has the longer wait, usually Tower of Terror).
+Get a Fastpass for Ratatouille after you’ve rope dropped and ridden Crush Coaster, and then grab one for Tower of Terror or Rock 'n' Roller Coaster (whichever has the longer wait, usually Tower of Terror).

 In Disneyland Park, it's a little trickier.
 We have a one-day Disneyland Paris itinerary that includes some good uses of Fastpass, but here's the quick lay of the land.

-- If you can get to Big Thunder Mountain right at 9:30 to avoid using a Fastpass for it, that's ideal.
-If you can't, know that Big Thunder Mountain often runs out of Fastpass tickets by 11AM.
+If you can get to Big Thunder Mountain right at 9:30 to avoid using a Fastpass for it, that's ideal.
+If you can't, know that Big Thunder Mountain sometimes runs out of Fastpass tickets as early as 11AM.